 Solutions Exist to End Workplace Bullying; What is Lacking is the Will to Act

 The Boston Globe published an article on the problem of workplace bullying recently that focused on a proposed state-by-state solution that has been touted since 2001 by Gary Namie of the Workplace Bullying Institute and Suffolk University Professor David R. Yamada, author of the proposed Healthy Workplace Bill (HWB).
 Originally introduced in California in 2002, the HWB has been considered in some form by more than two dozen states.
-If Massachusetts eventually passes the HWP, that only leaves workers in 49 states, five territories and the District of Columbia without protection from workplace bullying.
+If Massachusetts eventually passes the HWB, that only leaves workers in 49 states, five territories, and the District of Columbia without protection from workplace bullying.

 Is this really where all the din and struggle of the past decade has gotten us?
 The United States is falling even farther behind other western democracies, some of which acted decades ago to protect workers from bullying.

 The Globe article also perpetuates the common misconception that all workplace bullies are sadistic bosses and mean-spirited co-workers.
 In fact, much of the problem can be attributed to unscrupulous employers that use bullying tactics strategically to expel older workers and workers who demand better working conditions or a legal right (i.e., overtime pay).
-The absence of anti-bullying laws and regulations in the United States leave these bottom-of-the-barrel employers free to cut corners and evade their legal responsibilities.
+The absence of anti-bullying laws and regulations in the United States leaves these bottom-of-the-barrel employers free to cut corners and evade their legal responsibilities.
 Taxpayers are left to pick up the tab in the form of higher social welfare costs.

 The Globe article, like so many others, fails to note that there are many possible approaches to the problem of workplace bullying in addition to the HWB.
-Continue reading “Solutions Exist to End Workplace Bullying; What is Lacking is the Will to Act”

 Still Far From a National Workplace Bullying Solution